 The Ms. Wheelchair Tennessee organization is charged with a continuing effort to educate the public regarding the dignity, productiveness, and values of people with disabilities.
 Ms. Wheelchair Tennessee must be able to communicate both the needs and the abilities of her constituency to the general public, the business community, and government officials.
 Ms. Wheelchair Tennessee will have the opportunity to travel and make public appearances throughout the State.

 She will ultimately go on to represent Tennessee at the.
-Ms. Wheelchair America Pageant.
+Ms. Wheelchair America Competition.
 Ms. Wheelchair Tennessee is a nonprofit organization with no paid staff.
 All expenses for the program and events are obtained through fundraising efforts, donations, and contestant sponsors.